rameshkr1994/Data-Science-Cookbook/PySpark.md

 AgentAdrsPre.repartition(1).write.csv("/user/t93kqi0/AgentAdrsPre.csv", sep='|',
 									   header = True, mode = 'overwrite' )
 ```
 Here `1` indicate that I need one partition of csv only.
 You can change it according to your requirements.
+Use the `header` option if data contains header.
+Use the `overwrite` option if you need to overwrite a file using the same file name.

 ### Show `DataFrame` column names
 Use the `.column`  attribute meaning you don't need to actually have to close parentheses there.